Benzene/rgal/README.markdown

 # rGal

-rGal, a web based photo gallery written in Rails, using the Sinatra framework.
+rGal, a web based photo gallery written in Ruby, using the Sinatra framework.

 ## Required Gems